 How long we hold your personal data

 We will hold your personal data on file for as long as you are a member with us.
-Athlete data is updated every year on annual membership forms.
-Any personal data we hold on you will be securely destroyed after one year of inactivity on that member’s account, Your data is not processed for any further purposes other than those detailed in this policy.
+Athlete data is updated every year on renewal of their membership and can be updated by the athlete throughout the year via MyClubhouse.
+Any personal data we hold on you will be securely destroyed after four years of inactivity on that member’s account, in line with England Athletics Limited’s retention policy, but may be destroyed prior to that date.
+Your data is not processed for any further purposes other than those detailed in this policy.

 Your rights regarding your personal data

 As a data subject you may have the right at any time to request access to, rectification or erasure of your personal data; to restrict or object to certain kinds of processing of your personal data, including direct marketing; to the portability of your personal data and to complain to the UK’s data protection supervisory authority, the Information Commissioner’s Office about the processing of your personal data.

 As a data subject you are not obliged to share your personal data with the Club.
 If you choose not to share your personal data with us, we may not be able to register or administer your membership.